-- Click the Update icon that appears next to the App in the App Center. - Right-click on the App in the Apps Gallery and choose Download and Install Update - Click the Update All Compatible button that appears on the Updates tab in the App Center.
+- Click the Update icon that appears next to the App in the App Center. - Right-click on the App in the Apps Gallery and choose Download and Install Update - Click the Update All Compatible button that appears on the Updates tab in the App Center; or click the "update" icon beside each App.

-You can verify the version of an installed $\ensuremath{\mathsf{App}}$ by hovering on the $\ensuremath{\mathsf{App}}$ in your $\ensuremath{\mathsf{Apps}}$ Gallery.
+You can verify the version of an installed \mbox{App} by hovering on the \mbox{App} in your \mbox{Apps} Gallery.